pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_configure_cells_url/3_tls.md

 [Cells Gateway](./glossary) provides multiple ways for enabling TLS support.
-This is highly recommended to make sure all communications are encrypted between the client applications and the server (HTTPS).
+It is highly recommended to make sure all communications are encrypted between the client applications and the server (HTTPS).

 TLS configuration can be changed by using the `cells configure sites` command.